Dhruv012/SalesSight/README.md

 # SalesSight: A Grocery Sales Forecasting Tool

 SalesSight is a powerful yet user-friendly grocery sales forecasting tool that leverages machine learning to predict sales with high accuracy.
 At its core, it uses LightGBM models optimized for grocery retail data, providing businesses with actionable insights for inventory management and sales planning.

+> **⚠️ Important**: The machine learning models (7GB) are distributed separately via [GitHub Releases](https://github.com/Dhruv012/SalesSight/releases).
+Please download `models.zip` before running the application.

 ## 🌟 Features